event4u-app/data-helpers/starlight/src/content/docs/advanced/callback-filters.md

 Callback filters come in two flavors:

 1. **CallbackFilter** - For use in pipelines with inline closures
-2. **CallbackRegistry** - For named callbacks in template expressions
+2. **CallbackHelper** - For named callbacks in template expressions

 Both receive a `CallbackParameters` DTO with complete context about the current transformation.